 CAMPUS

-We have a residence on campus, living in RESAcan be a safe and fun to live your university experience to the top.
+We have a residence hall on campus.
+Living at RESA can be a safe and fun option to make the most of your university experience.

 UNIVERSITY